How to Quickly Assess for Small Group Reading Instruction

 If you would like to grab a free list of nonsense words for this type of reading test, go to readingsimplified.com/reading-test to access the free download.

-After completing the tests, take the three points of data to place the students with two core activities that are relevant for kindergarten readers or early first-grade reading level students.
+After completing the tests, take the data to place the students with two core activities that are relevant for kindergarten readers or early 1st-grade reading level students.

 TOP TIP: To accelerate readers faster, move them up at least one level above their assessment data.
 For example, if a student functions at the CVC level, move them to the CVCC level when it comes to doing the phonemic segmentation test.